Exploring the Cham Islands with Kids: A Family Adventure off the Coast of Hoi An

 Speaking of being in a fishing village, it’s worth noting that almost every restaurant on the island will feature a variety of local fresh seafood options!
 Whether it’s baked fish, grilled squid, or a more unique dish like sea urchin, there are plenty of tasty local dishes to try.

-Vietnamese people love their fresh seafood, and after sampling a few dishes, it will be easy to see why.
+Vietnamese people love their fresh seafood, and after sampling a few dishes, it was easy to see why.
+Personally, I loved the squid and oyster options at our homestay, but our kids preferred the fish.

 Other Mini-Adventures on the Cham Islands